 A few weeks after Maria, Emily connected with Jonathan through a mutual friend to discuss collaborating.
 Jonathan introduced Emily to Francisco and their mutual friend, Joanna Cartagena (who came up with the name “PRoTechos”).
 Together, they created a Puerto Rico nonprofit organization with a dual mission that not only would replace the tens of thousands of blue tarps with strong roofs but would also build capacity in underserved communities by training residents of those communities to do this work.
 The hands-on training they received would directly benefit homes within their own communities, building roofs to replace the ubiquitous blue tarps.
 This two-pronged approach would build a skilled labor force while reinvigorating the economies of underserved communities.

 PRoTechos started contacting local community leaders.
 These leaders helped identify the residents with the most need, as well as residents who were ready, willing, and able to learn basic carpentry skills.
 By the end of 2018, PRoTechos had completed six roofs and had trained ten people.
 As the program grew, so did the numbers.
 By the end of 2019, PRoTechos had completed 18 more roofs.
 By the end of 2020, PRoTechos had completed a total of 55 roofs and trained over 100 people.
+Despite a pandemic that paralyzed much of the world and additional hurricanes, we were able to complete 200 roofs and train over 150 people by 2024.
+Check our homepage for current totals!